The White Rabbit (TV series)

 The White Rabbit is a 1967 British four-part TV series starring Kenneth More.
 It is based on the book by Bruce Marshall.
+It is the last of three mini series More starred in for BBC2 in succession.

 Premise

-The series is based on the story of Wing Commander F. F. E. Yeo-Thomas who fought for the French Resistance in World War Two.
+The series is based on the story of Wing Commander F. F. E. Yeo-Thomas who fought for the French Resistance in World War II.
 He is captured and tortured by the Gestapo.